hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 The first time around when we set up a buffer for streaming using sceAtracSetDataAndGetID(), sceAtrac isn't able to give us any advice on how much data to write, in order to avoid splitting packets.
 So, what it does is, it'll accept say 0x8000 bytes.
 As it turns out, at that size, offset 0x8000 is right in the middle of a packet, so it simply copies the first half of the packet right on top of the headers it just read, at the beginning of the buffer.

 Subsequently, the next time we call sceAtracGetStreamInfo, it'll apply the appropriate offset, and we'll end up completing the packet!
 So when decoding comes along, it won't have to read a split packet.
-However, if you supply less data than asked, you can still create split packets...
-Need to test that in detail.

-In future laps around the streaming buffer, sceAtracGetStreamInfo is in control and it'll ask us to not completely fill the buffer in order to avoid the problem the second time around, no more split packets happen after that.
+However, if you supply less data than asked, you can still create split packets temporarily, though you should complete them before decoding gets there.

 ## Usage patterns by games